 Elizabeth Cohen

-I am a New Mexico-based author and poet, running a boutique book coaching business, BookCoachMagick, offering everything from one-on-one intensive manuscript coaching and writing services, to global writing retreat experiences.
-I edit Memoirabilia, an online memoir journal and serve as editorial .consultant for Mnemosyne Books, a womens memoir imprint.
+I am a New Mexican poet, editor and author, running a boutique book coaching business, BookCoachMagick, offering everything from one-on-one intensive manuscript coaching and writing services, to global writing retreat experiences.
+I edit Memoirabilia, an online memoir journal and serve as editorial consultant for Mnemosyne Books, a womens memoir imprint.

 In addition to these activities, I write poetry, fiction and essays.
 New stories and works can be read in The Coachella Review, Spotlong Review, Cagibi, Minyan Magazine, Confetti, Persimmon Tree, Brussels Review, Reed Magazine, and other literary venues.
 My poems have been recently published in Blue Mesa, San Antonio Review, A Room of Her Own; Crosswinds, Yale Review, and anthologies such as Love in the Original Language, Walk on the Wild Side: Urban American Poetry Since 1975; Ink; Sonia Sanchez at 90; Rising From the Ashes: Musings on Menopause, edited by Lisa Seidlarz, Too Much Love: Stories of Mothering, edited by Nitza Agam, and the forthcoming Climate Change Chronicles.
 In addition, I am the author of six books of poetry, a celebrated memoir, a book of short stories, and The Scalpel and The Silver Bear, a co-authored book of essays with Dr. Lori Arviso Alvord, the first Navajo woman surgeon, recently (March 2025) chosen by the Wall Street Journal as one of the five best books about women in science.